NicodemusGurion/nicodemusgurion.github.io/islam/06-religions.md

 Think you have a Muslim friend?
 Think again.
 Muslims are not allowed to be your friend, but will only pretend to be friendly to deceive.

+## Do not insult unbelievers

+Surah 6:108

+> ˹O believers!˺ Do not insult what they invoke besides Allah or they will insult Allah spitefully out of ignorance.

 ## Bully Jews and Christians

 [Sahih Muslim 2167 a](https://sunnah.com/muslim:2167)